-Turo has arranged its motor insurance with Allianz Insurance plc via it's broker Aon UK Limited who are authorised and regulated by the Financial Conduct Authority.
-Those protection plans address three important concerns: Third-Party Auto Liability Insurance; Financial Responsibility for Physical Damage to the Shared Vehicle; and Additional Services (like Roadside Assistance).
+Turo has arranged its motor insurance coverage with Aioi Nissay Dowa Insurance UK Ltd., via its broker Aon UK Ltd., both authorised and regulated by the Financial Conduct Authority.
+Those protection plans address three important concerns: Third-party auto liability insurance; Financial responsibility for Physical Damage to the Shared Vehicle; and Additional Services (like Roadside Assistance).

-- Allianz Insurance plc is an insurance company that is part of the Allianz Group.
-Subject to terms, conditions, and exclusions, the Allianz Insurance Policy provides guests with the following kinds of coverage while they are driving the booked vehicle during the booked trip.
+- Subject to terms, conditions, and exclusions, the Aioi Nissay Dowa Insurance Policy provides Guests with the following kinds of coverage while they are driving the booked Vehicle during the booked trip.

 - Bodily injury and property damage to third parties:

-○ The Allianz policy insures guests against liability to third-parties for bodily injury and property damage resulting from the use of the booked vehicle during the booked trip, up to £20 million.
+- The Aioi Nissay Dowa Insurance Policy insures Guests against liability to third parties for property damage resulting from the use of the booked Vehicle during the booked trip, up to £20,000,000.
 This coverage cannot be declined.
 Note, however, that it does not apply to vehicles that are booked on Turo from a Commercial Host.

-- The third-party liability insurance coverage provided to guests under the Allianz Insurance Policy is always primary to any other applicable insurance the guest may have (such as a motor vehicle insurance policy covering vehicles owned by the guest).
+- The third-party liability insurance coverage provided to Guests under the Aioi Nissay Dowa Insurance Policy is always primary to any other applicable insurance the Guest may have (such as a motor vehicle insurance policy covering vehicles owned by the Guest)

-Financial Responsibility for Physical Damage to the Shared Vehicle
+Financial responsibility for Physical Damage to the Vehicle

-Turo protection plans also address the primary guest’s liability for any damage to the booked vehicle that takes place during the booked trip.
+Protection plans made available on Turo also address the primary Guest’s financial liability for any damage to the Vehicle that takes place during the booked trip.

-- Primary guests can contractually limit the amount of excess that they are legally obligated to pay in the event that there is Physical Damage to the reserved car.
-Primary guests may choose from three (3) options.
+Primary Guests can contractually limit the amount that they’re legally obligated to pay out of their own pocket in the event there’s Physical Damage to the booked car.
+Primary Guests may choose from three (3) options.

-- “Premier” plan: Under the Premier plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £0.
+- Premier plan: Under the Premier plan, the amount of excess that the primary Guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £250.

 The contractual limitation of liability included in the Premier, Standard, and Minimum protection plans:

-- Terms of Service violations.
-For the Premier, Standard, and Minimum plans, if the guest or any of their approved secondary drivers violates the Terms of Service, engages in any Prohibited Uses or otherwise intentionally, recklessly, or with wanton disregard, misused the car, the contractual limitation of liability is void and does will not apply.
-That means that the primary guest will be fully liable for physical damage, including up to the actual cash value of the car, in addition to all Related Costs.
+For the Premier, Standard, and Minimum plans, if the Guest or any of their approved secondary drivers violate the Terms of Service, engages in any Prohibited Uses or otherwise intentionally, recklessly, or with wanton disregard, misuse the car, the contractual limitation of liability is void and does not apply.
+That means that the primary Guest will be fully liable for Physical Damage, including up to the actual cash value of the car, in addition to all Related Costs.

-REMINDER!
-If you have elected to book a vehicle from a Commercial Host who is providing commercial rental liability insurance directly to you, none of the above applies, and you will not be offered a protection plan during the checkout process.
+If you’ve booked a vehicle from a Commercial Host, none of the above applies, and you won’t be offered a protection plan at checkout.
 Please refer to the listing or contact the Commercial Host for information about any insurance or protection available to you, including any related fees.